opc-proxy/opc-proxy-core/README.md

     filename : "filename",  // name of file in case of storing in a file. overwrite : false      // decide if to override an existing nodes file or to load from it.
  },

+ // LOADING of nodes
+ nodesLoader : {
+    filename : "nodeset.xml",           // XML file from which import the node set, Node2Set OPC specification. targetIdentifier : "DisplayName",   // what node property to use to identify the node, [displayName,browseName,nodeId] (case insensitive)

+    // nodes selection criterias
+    whiteList : [],         // nodes will be accepted if 'targetIdentifier' match one of string in the list blackList : [],         // nodes will be discarder if 'targetIdentifier' match one of string in the list contains :  [],         // nodes will be accepted if 'targetIdentifier' contains one of the string in list notContain :[],         // nodes will be discarded if 'targetIdentifier' contains one of the string in list matchRegEx :[],         // nodes will be accepted if 'targetIdentifier' match one of the regular expression in list }
 }
 ```